Federal Control of New Drug Testing Is Not Adequately Protecting Human Test Subjects and the Public

 Showing items related by title, author, creator and subject.

-Protecting Human Subjects: First Biennial Report on the Adequacy and Uniformity of Federal Rules and Policies, and Their Implementation, for the Protection of Human Subjects in Biomedical and Behavioral Research Unknown author (United States.
+Protecting Human Subjects: First Biennial Report on the Adequacy and Uniformity of Federal Rules and Policies, and Their Implementation, for the Protection of Human Subjects in Biomedical and Behavioral Research Unknown creator (United States.
 President's Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research, 1981)

 Concurrent Resolution Expressing the Sense of the Congress That Any Federal Agency That Utilizes the Draize Rabbit Eye Irritancy Test Should Develop and Validate Alternative Ophthalmic Testing Procedures That Do Not Require the Use of Animals Test Subjects H.R.
-15 Unknown author (United States.
+15 Unknown creator (United States.
 Congress.
 House, 1985-01-03)

 Protecting Human Subjects in Research: Are Current Safeguards Adequate?
-Hearing Before the Subcommittee on Public Health of the Committee on Health, Education, Labor, and Pensions ... on Examining Current Safeguards Concerning the Protection of Human Subjects in Research, While Facilitating Critical Medical Research Unknown author (United States.
+Hearing Before the Subcommittee on Public Health of the Committee on Health, Education, Labor, and Pensions ... on Examining Current Safeguards Concerning the Protection of Human Subjects in Research, While Facilitating Critical Medical Research Unknown creator (United States.
 Congress.
 Senate.
 Committee on Health, Education, Labor and Pensions, 2002-04-23)